HACCP and SSOPs for Shellstock Shippers

-- water that contacts food or food-contact surfaces must be from a classified area or other approved source.
+- Safety of water: water that contacts food or food-contact surfaces must be from a classified area or other approved source.

-- protect equipment, utensils and containers from contamination during storage.
+- Prevention of cross-contamination: protect equipment, utensils and containers from contamination during storage.
 Wash hands before starting work, after interruptions, after using the restroom, and anytime hands may become contaminated.

-- properly store and use toxic substances, cleaning compounds and sanitizers, use clean containers and ice from an approved source, and protect shellstock from other environmental contaminants.
+- Protection from adulterants: properly store and use toxic substances, cleaning compounds and sanitizers, use clean containers and ice from an approved source, and protect shellstock from other environmental contaminants.

-- exclude employees with illness that might be transmissible through food from contact with shellstock or food contact surfaces.
+- Employee health conditions: exclude employees with illness that might be transmissible through food from contact with shellstock or food contact surfaces.

-- exclude pests that might be a source of shellstock contamination, including insects, rodents, birds and personal pets.
+- Exclusion of pests: exclude pests that might be a source of shellstock contamination, including insects, rodents, birds and personal pets.